Our Mission Statement

 Follow us on IG @famleigh and Facebook @leighhighschool

 Not sure if your question falls under the activity umbrella?
-You may email Anthoney Roe, our Activities Director, at email@example.com
+You may email Erika Marcuccillo, our Activities Director, at [email protected]

-Leighdership is a 0 period elective that meets in the ASB room from 7a-7:50a daily.
-In order to be enrolled in Leighdership, every student, regardless of previous leadership experience, must interview and be selected for the class.
+Leighdership is a 0 period elective that meets in the ASB room from 7:30am-8:20am daily.
+In order to be enrolled in Leighdership, every student, regardless of previous leadership experience, must interview and be selected for the class each year.
 Interview information goes out to the community around the start of the second semester.

 Our Leighdership class consists of various commissions that work together to create the most welcoming and inclusive campus as possible.
 Listed on the right are a few videos of what we do and why.
 Each of our commissions are led by appointed Commissioners.
 Students typically meet with their commissions outside of the class for an average of 30 minutes a week.
 When your commission is holding an event, you might have to meet for a longer time.
 Overseeing all commissions are our four Executive Officers, who are elected by the general student body during the previous year.
 Executive Officers are either Juniors or Seniors who have served at least two years in Leighdership.
 The Activities Director meets every week with the four Executive Officers outside of 0 period in order to plan and provide oversight for ASB programming.

 In addition to commissions, our class also consists of 9th-12th grade groupings.
 Students often meet in their grade level groups, which are led by Class Officers.
 During grade level meetings, students often plan for specific events and tasks related to their grade level.
 Grade level meetings take place during class.